kuanlin001/W205_Final_Project/readme.txt

     If the Spark library is in a different location, modify <cloned directory>/data_generator/compiled/run.sh to point to the right location
 7.)
 Hadoop/Hive is installed and running
 8.)
 Python Kafka client is installed (pip install kafka-python) 9.)
-HiveServer2 service is running.
+HiveServer2 service is running (hive --services hiveserver2 &).
 We will use use Tabuleau to connect to Hive.

 ==========Running the code==========
 This program uses Spark to generate data which is pushed into Kafka